 'One of the important things to consider when designing a scheme like this, whether it be within a kitchen, living space or even a large hallway, is the availability and use of natural light – a generous window or skylight is great way of extending the illusion of space,' says interior designer Maurizio Pellizzoni.

 In planning this kind of area, consider where and how ‘breaks’ are going to be implemented between kitchen, living and dining areas.
 Use bars or islands, bookcases, consoles and seating to create a natural divide, as well as effective sound barriers from TV and kitchen noises.
 Another great consideration is traffic space – people should be able to flow through the different areas easily.

 Lighting is an immediate and effective zoning option.
 It’s another tool that segments the different functionality of the space.
-Consider using soft but effective under lighting in the dining room, which allows sufficient light to put the final touches to one's food, but is discreet enough not to dominate.
+Consider using soft but effective under lighting in a small dining room, which allows sufficient light to put the final touches to one's food, but is discreet enough not to dominate.

 If you want a kitchen table but don’t have space for a large traditional style, why not choose a small, round, bistro one?
 It will be a perfect place to sit and have your morning coffee and croissant, as well as adding a little Parisian chic to a previously unused corner of your kitchen.

 Turn a kitchen island into a small but perfectly formed dining space by adding bar-height chairs.
 Choosing kitchen island seating ideas that are chairs rather than stools helps to create a more comfortable environment in which to dine, encouraging people to sit for a while, rather than just perch for a few minutes.
 This is a great option if you love to socialize while cooking.